VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FACE_GESTURE_FEATURE.md

 3. **Interact with the System**
    - Position your face in front of the camera
    - You'll see a green rectangle around your face with "Vatsal" label
-   - VATSAL will greet you ("Yes sir", "Hello Vatsal", etc.)
+   - BOI will greet you ("Yes sir", "Hello Vatsal", etc.)
    - Show an OPEN PALM gesture to activate voice listening
    - Speak your command after the system says "I'm listening"